 Having a verbal argument with your spouse or your boyfriend or girlfriend is not illegal.
 However, if anyone calls law enforcement and reports that you hit, struck, grabbed, or pushed someone, the police will show up intending to take the primary aggressor to jail.
 Oftentimes, it's a neighbor or independent witness who hears the arguing and decides to call the police.
 Either way, once the allegation is made, there is nothing that can be done to prevent an arrest for domestic violence.
 If you have been arrested in this way, the Fort Walton Beach domestic violence defense lawyers with Flaherty & Merrifield are here to help you through this difficult time.

-Providing the Legal Help You Need After a Domestic Violence Arrest
+Providing the Legal Help You Need After a Domestic Violence Arrest in Florida

 Getting arrested for domestic violence is bad enough, but being convicted is something that will affect you for the rest of your life.